 Lesson Title: Who Inspires you?
 Lesson Duration: 2 nd of 2, 50- min sessions Grade Level: 5

 Student Objective: (See above)

 Learning Standards: (See above)

 Vocabulary: (See above)

 Social Emotional Components: (See above)

 Materials & Space: (See above)

 Advanced Preparation: Gather student workbooks

 Lesson Instructions: 1.
 Ask participants to share how their interviews went.
 Explain to participants that they will now write their article based on the interview.
 2. Show participants how to turn their interview questions into sentences.
 (Turn question into an affirmative statement and incorporate answers to complete the sentence.
 For instance: Question 1, "Where and when were you born?" turns into " was born on in").
 3. Explain the meaning of alliteration (it refers to two or more words in a row that begin with the same letter.
-Eg: She was consciously coy in her responses.) • Give students instructions for writing their article: • use complete sentences and punctuation • write a paragraph with at least 8 complete sentences. • use alliteration once 4.
+Eg: She was consciously coy in her responses.)
+4. Give students instructions for writing their article: 5. use complete sentences and punctuation 6. write a paragraph with at least 8 complete sentences.
+7. use alliteration once 8.
 Give participants time to re-read their notes and write up the article about the person they interviewed.
-5. Tell participants to choose a person with whom to exchange their articles to check each other's work for spelling, capitalization and punctuation.
-6. Have participants write their final drafts on the page provided.
-7. Give participants their exit tickets to document learning.
+9. Tell participants to choose a person with whom to exchange their articles to check each other's work for spelling, capitalization and punctuation.
+10. Have participants write their final drafts on the page provided.
+11. Give participants their exit tickets to keep track of where they are in the project and whether they need help or have questions.

+Formative Assessment: Circulate while students work to correct misunderstandings.